 Basic Policy of Establishing Internal Control Systems

-(1) We shall retain and manage information in accordance with laws and regulations, the Document Management Regulations, the Information Security Implementation Manual, and other internal regulations.
+(1) Our company will store and manage information in accordance with laws and regulations, as well as the "Document Management Regulations," "Information Security Implementation Manual," and other internal regulations.

 2. Regulations and other systems concerning management of risk of loss